-When opening an NC program, the Steuerung recognizes the programs of predecessor controls.
+When opening an NC program, the Control recognizes the programs of predecessor controls.
 The program concerned will be converted after a confirmation prompt.
 "CONV..." will be prefixed to the program name.

-The converter is also part of the Transfer function (Organization mode of operation).
+This converter is also part of the Transfer submode.